TLChicken/dynamaker-guide/Contents/Special Controls.md

 Keyboard:

 **C / V** : Changes the fraction of a bar of the song (based on its BPM) that the notes you are going to place down are snapped to.
-I recommend pressing **C** 4 times (set to 1/8 of a bar) or 5 times (set to 1/4 of a bar) after loading the song so it is easier to place down notes according to the beat.
+Whenever the editor is started up, I recommend pressing **C** 4 times (set to 1/8 of a bar) or 5 times (set to 1/4 of a bar) after loading the song so it is easier to place down notes according to the beat.

 **Shift + C / V** : Instead of the denominator of the fraction going up/down the preset values, holding down **Shift** will cause **C** to decrease the denominator by 1, and **V** to increase the denominator by 1.